 6 Awesome Outdoor Activities in Gatlinburg and the Smoky Mountains

-If you love being outside, you can’t beat a vacation in Gatlinburg, TN!
+If you love being outside, you can’t beat a vacation in Gatlinburg TN!
 Located at the doorstep of the Great Smoky Mountains National Park, our charming city offers a variety of wonderful outdoor adventures.
-When you stay at Sidney James Mountain Lodge, you will be near all of the best things to do in the great outdoors.
-To help you make the most of your vacation, we have put together a guide to six of the most popular outdoor activities in Gatlinburg and the Smoky Mountains.
+When you stay with us, you will be near all of the best things to do in the great outdoors.
+To help you make the most of your vacation, look at these 6 outdoor activities in Gatlinburg and the Smoky Mountains:

-The Great Smoky Mountains National Park is home to over 800 miles of beautiful trails to explore.
+The Great Smoky Mountains National Park is home to over 850 miles of beautiful trails to explore.
 The incredible diversity of trails in the Smokies means that you’re virtually guaranteed to find a hike that’s right for your group.
-Beginners and casual hikers can enjoy a number of trails that are just a few miles long (and some trails that are less than a mile).
-More adventurous hikers can take on the park’s 14 mile treks and other challenging trails.
-According to the National Park Service, these are the five most popular hikes in the Smoky Mountains:
+Beginners and casual hikers can enjoy a number of trails that are just a few miles long and some trails that are less than a mile.
+Laurel Falls is a great beginner hike because of the paved path and short length.
+More adventurous hikers can take on challenging trails.
+Gregory Bald is a great advance hiking trail because of the elevation and incredible mountain views at the top.

 The Smokies are home to the only ski resort in the state of Tennessee!
 The Ober Gatlinburg Ski Area & Amusement Park offers excellent skiing, snowboarding, and snow tubing during the winter months.
 In the off season, Ober offers a number of other fun outdoor attractions, including a mountain coaster, alpine slide, mini golf course, chair lift ride, and water raft rides.
-Guests at Sidney James Mountain Lodge will have an easy commute to Ober, since our hotel is within walking distance of the Ober Gatlinburg Aerial Tramway, a cable car ride which takes you straight to the resort.
+You will have an easy commute to Ober, since our hotel is within walking distance of the Ober Gatlinburg Aerial Tramway, a cable car ride which takes you straight to the resort.

 3. Horseback Riding